-The Center for Drug Use and HIV Research (CDUHR) funds time-sensitive projects in need of expedited review (e.g., pilot data needed to support a grant submission or a pilot study to obtain data prior to an imminent policy change will also be considered).
+The Center for Drug Use and HIV Research (CDUHR) funds time-sensitive projects in need of expedited review (e.g., pilot data needed to support a grant submission or to obtain data prior to an imminent policy change will also be considered).
 Maximum awards for time-sensitive projects is $5,000.
-No indirect costs will awarded.
-Salaries of the PIs or co-investigators should not included in the budget.
+No indirect costs will be awarded.
+Salaries of the PIs or co-investigators should not be included in the budget.

-Applicants will be notified of their award status approximately one month after submission.
+Applicants will be notified of their award status within one month of their submission.

-Applications submitted under expedited review require submission of the following five components:
+Applications submitted under expedited review require submission of the following components:

 - A statement of how the project addresses CDUHR’s thematic focus of overcoming barriers to ending HIV/AIDS among PWUD